elastic/apm-pipeline-library/vars/README.md

 ```

 * credentialsId: The credentials to access the repo (repo permissions).
 Optional.
 Default: 2a9602aa-ab9f-4e52-baf3-b71ca88469c7
+* failNever: whether to fail the step in case on any failures when interacting with the GH cli tool.
+Default true.

 ## log
 Allow to print messages with different levels of verbosity.
 It will show all messages that match